 Richard D. ChapmanIndependent Director - Director since 2012

-Richard D. Chapman, Compensation Committee, serves as the chief financial officer of Walton Enterprises, Inc., where he has worked since 1983.
+Richard D. Chapman, Audit Committee, Compensation Committee, serves as the chief financial officer of Walton Enterprises, Inc., where he has worked since 1983.
 In this capacity, Mr. Chapman oversees all aspects of the Walton Family Office in Arkansas.
 Mr. Chapman currently serves on the boards of directors of the Arvest Bank Group, the holding company for a diversified financial services company; the University of Arkansas Foundation Board, where he serves on the Executive and Finance Committees; the Razorback Foundation, where he is a member of the Investment Committee; and the Fayetteville Campus Foundation of the University of Arkansas.
 Mr. Chapman also serves on the boards of directors of the Crystal Bridges Museum of American Art, where he sits on the Executive and Investment Committees; and the Walton Family Charitable Support Foundation.
 Mr. Chapman was previously a member of the Board of Managers of First Solar Holdings, LLC prior to the Company going public and JWMA (formerly True North Partners, L.L.C.), an equity investment firm.
 Prior to joining Walton Enterprises, Mr. Chapman worked from 1976-1983 in London, England and Little Rock, Arkansas, for the accounting firm PricewaterhouseCoopers LLP.
 A Certified Public Accountant (inactive), Mr. Chapman holds a Bachelor of Science in Business Administration in accounting from the University of Arkansas.

 George A. HambroIndependent Director - Director since 2012